PowerShell/PSResourceGet/help/Get-PSResource.md

 ### Example 4

-This example returns a specific version of the Az module if it's installed on the system..
+This example returns a specific version of the Az module if it's installed on the system.

 ```powershell
 Get-PSResource Az -Version 1.0.0